node-3d/glfw-raub/README.md

 signature due to JS specifics.
 Here `emitter` is any object having **BOUND** `emit()` method.
 It will be used to transmit GLFW events.

+Classes `Window` and `Document` are created for convenience and documented in more detail below.

 ----------